-5.1 Vegetation Type and Class
+4.1 Vegetation Type and Class

-The site assessment undertaken for this study identified two vegetation classes as identified and mapped in Appendix D. The site is 90% covered in a low woodland with canopy heights in the range of 5 - 10m.
+The site assessment undertaken for this study identified two vegetation classes as identified and mapped in Appendix E. The site is 90% covered in a low woodland with canopy heights in the range of 5 - 10m.
 The dominant genus are Banksia, Eucalyptus and Allocasuarina species (Figure 4).
 Some trees have poor canopy health.
 The low woodland supports a healthy and intact open heath (shrubland) elevated vegetation layer and near surface fuels such as Hibbertia species.

-In the north west corner of the site scrub vegetation dominates.
+A small area in the north east corner of the site contains scrub vegetation.
 The dominant genus is Leptospermum (Tea tree) and Adenanthos (Wollybush) which grows in clumps 2-3 metres high (Figure 5).

-The low woodland vegetation type extends into adjoining rural residential properties to the west.
-It also extends to the south on the western side of Pinjar Road.
+The low woodland vegetation type extends south of the site and into the adjoining rural residential properties to the west.

-There is no vegetation north or east of the site as these areas have been cleared and are currently under residential development.
+There is no vegetation north or east of the site as these areas have been cleared and developed.

-Managed vegetation includes those areas surrounding existing dwellings on the rural residential lots west of the site.
+Managed vegetation is also located in small areas surrounding existing dwellings on the rural residential lots west of the site.
 Residents have established gardens and irrigated lawns surrounding their homes.

-Vegetation will be removed to create building envelopes and an overlapping building protection zones on the site.
-This will also reduce overall bushfire hazard on the site.
+Vegetation will be removed to create the building envelope on each lot and an overlapping building protection zone will reduce fuel loads across most of the site.
+The development will also reduce overall bushfire hazard on the site.